tddfellow/tddfellow.github.io/source/_posts/2017-02-03-learning-test-driven-development-with-javascript-laws-of-tdd.markdown

 title: "Learning Test-Driven Development With Javascript: Laws of TDD"
 date: 2017-02-03 22:19:40 +0100
 twitter_image: "/images/learning-tdd-with-js/feedback.png"
+description: "Today we are going to learn the basic principles behind the Test-Driven Development Discipline.
+We will learn three rules of TDD.
+We will learn what are the benefits of doing Test-Driven Development.
+And we will take a look at the example application of these laws."
 comments: true
 categories:
 - tdd